top of page

 • All work must be original and created by the person/group submitting.

-• Photographers are permitted us photo editing software may be used on original images.
+• Photo editing software may be used on original images.

 • AI-generated content is not eligible.